The Cheetah

 Cheetah

-If we begin protecting the undervalued centres of biodiversity that are the grasslands, we would provide safety not only for the Cheetah, but all animals living
+If we begin protecting the undervalued centres of biodiversity that are the grasslands, we would provide safety not only for the Cheetah, but all other animals living

-in their new home.
+in their new habitat.

 It also provides an emblematic species around which to raise awareness, support and funding for conservation.
 So, by saving the Cheetah's, we save many